Is Trump’s impeachment motivated by hate?

 Here was my friend whom I liked very much but with whom I couldn’t be friends because she was doing bad things I didn’t want to get caught up in.

-And then there were other people around me who were upstanding and moral people but who, for some reason, I just didn’t like that much.
+And then there were other people around me who were upstanding and moral people.
+But for some reason, I didn’t enjoy being around them as much as I enjoyed being around my friend who was behaving badly.

 It would certainly make it easier if life was like this.

-Most of us also understand that morality and ethics require us, at least sometimes, to do things we don’t like and to give up or to avoid doing some things we do like.
-It also requires us, at least sometimes, to confront the bad behavior of people we like, or to support people whom we don’t necessarily prefer.
+Most of us also understand that morality and ethics require us, at least sometimes, to do things we don’t like.
+And it sometimes requires us to give up or to avoid doing some things we do like.
+Morality and ethics also requires us, at least sometimes, to confront the bad behavior of people we like, or to support people whom we don’t necessarily prefer.

 For example, we’ve probably all had a teacher we thought was boring or annoying but not a bad person.
 And if we wanted to be a responsible student, we behaved well in that class, despite our feelings about the teacher.

 Sometimes we click with people, and sometimes we don’t.
 And sometimes the people we click with behave badly, while the people we don’t click with behave well.
-When we assume that all the people we click with are good and all the people we don’t click with are bad, we demonstrate uncritical and naive thinking, which all of us struggle with from time to time but about which we need to be aware.
+When we assume that all the people we click with are good and all the people we don’t click with are bad, we demonstrate uncritical thinking.
+All of us struggle with this kind of thinking at some point.

 After all, no one is perfect, and no one knows everything.
 This is why we have moral and ethical standards.
 Such standards require us to become bigger and better versions of ourselves by holding us to higher principles than our mere likes and dislikes, preferences, and biases.

-Given this, I would like to draw a few conclusions about how moral and ethical people behave and how their behavior is related to their feelings and preferences.
+Given this, I would like to draw a few conclusions about how moral and ethical people behave.
+And I would like to suggest how their behavior is related to their feelings and preferences.

 One: Ethical people realize that no one is perfectly good or knowledgeable, and so they hold themselves accountable to ethical rules.
 (You can read more about such rules here.)

-Human beings are finite and flawed, and this is why they need to be guided by ethical standards.
+Human beings are finite and flawed.
+And this is why they need ethical standards.
 In the absence of such guidance, we tend to act according to impulse, emotion, instinct, habit, peer pressure, convention, etc. If we act solely according to such influences, without holding them accountable to any higher standard, we often act in a way that is harmful to ourselves and to other people.

 Two: Ethical people realize that ethics pertains to every area of life.